 Airbnb’s welcome message makes it easy for new customers to understand how the vacation rental company’s service works while providing imagery of enticing destinations and travel inspiration.

 Make it as easy as possible for your customers to enroll in My Account, paperless billing, outage text alerts and other essential services.
-Also, be open about what your customers can expect from your energy utility, such as transparency and quick response during outages.
+Also, be open about what customers can expect from your energy utility, such as transparency and quick response during outages.

 We see success with an average of four emails per Welcome Series campaign.
 This approach allows your energy utility to deliver information in smaller, targeted pieces over time, rather than one overly long email.
 Like Apple, your energy utility also has the ability to share recommendations, such as popular products from your energy utility’s marketplace.

-4. Lush Fresh Handmade Cosmetics
+Welcome Email Design #4: Lush Fresh Handmade Cosmetics

 The Glenlivet, a Scotch whisky distillery, takes a personalized approach to its welcome message.
-The eye-catching email is casual and conversational in tone, with the bold headline, “Hey There, Whisky Lover.”
+The eye-catching welcome email design is casual and conversational in tone, with the bold headline, “Hey There, Whisky Lover.”
 Perhaps most unique, customers have the opportunity to “create their own adventure” by choosing how they take their whisky.
 This fun quiz-style email directs them to an alcoholic beverage that is best suited to them.

 When promoting energy efficiency programs, consider two different messages for homeowners and renters.
 These audiences have distinct needs when it comes to energy efficiency.
-For example, homeowners are more likely to make bigger investments, such as installing ENERGY STAR® appliances and taking advantage of whole-house energy assessments.
+For example, homeowners are more likely to make bigger investments, such as installing ENERGY STAR appliances and taking advantage of whole-house energy assessments.
 In comparison, renters are inclined to make smaller improvements like smart plugs, water-saving showerheads and LED light bulbs.